How to use Robocopy multi-threaded feature to speed up file copy on Windows 10

 Windows 10 Robocopy multithreaded

-On Windows 10, when you have to copy files to another drive, you typically use the standard select, copy, and paste process.
+UPDATED 8/19/2025: On Windows 10, when you have to copy files to another drive, you typically use the standard select, copy, and paste process.
 Although this works perfectly fine, speed becomes a bottleneck as transferring many files can take a very long time.

 As an alternative, many savvy users use Robocopy (Robust File Copy), a command-line tool built into Windows 10, which offers more features to quickly move data to a different location (to another drive or computer over the network).
 One feature that makes Robocopy special (and often overlooked) is its multi-threaded feature that allows multiple files to be copied simultaneously.
-Instead of one file at a time using the copy feature from File Explorer.
+Instead of one file at a time, use the copy feature from File Explorer.

-This guide will teach you the steps to use the multi-threaded copies feature on Robocopy to speed up the transfer process of files and folders to another drive on Windows 10.
+In this guide, I’ll explain the steps to use the multi-threaded copies feature on Robocopy to speed up the transfer process of files and folders to another drive on Windows 10.

-How to use multi-threaded feature with Robocopy
+How to use Robocopy’s multi-threaded feature on Windows 10

 1. Open Start on Windows 10.